-Ministry of Water, Land and Air Protection Access regulations Bag 5000, by November 15, 2001.

-Smithers, BC V0J 2N0

-- Access to the Endako Mines and Huckleberry Mines Sites (MU 6-4) is prohibited under the Mines & Trespass Acts. - ▶ Hunters should check special area maps for no shooting and no hunting areas that might apply in areas they wish to hunt (pgs 68 - 71). - ▶ No Shooting Areas: Hunters should note the Highway No Shooting Areas as outlined on pages 22. - ▶ Hunters should be aware that the discharge of a firearm is prohibited within 400 metres of either side of the road allowance of the Topley Landing Road (Hwy 118) between Topley and Granisle (MU 6-8).
+Ministry of Water, Land and Air ProtectionAccess Regulations Bag 5000 Smithers, BC V0J 2N0 - ► Hunters may be required to purchase a Nisga'a Hunting Licence in order to hunt on Nisga'a Core Lands commencing in 2002/03.
+Call the Nisga'a office at 1-866-633-0888 for more information. - ▶ Access to the Endako Mines and Huckleberry Mines Sites (MU 6-4) is prohibited under the Mines & Trespass Acts. - ▶ Hunters should check special area maps for no shooting and no hunting areas that might apply in areas they wish to hunt (pgs 68 - 71). - ▶ No Shooting Areas: Hunters should note the Highway No Shooting Areas as outlined on pages 20 & 21. - ▶ Hunters should be aware that the discharge of a firearm is prohibited within 400 metres of either side of the road allowance of the Topley Landing Road (Hwy 118) between Topley and Granisle (MU 6-8). - The hunting of all wildlife is prohibited within

-- ▶ The hunting of all wildlife is prohibited within 2 km of either side of the Muddy Lake/Golden Bear Access Road (MUs 6-22, 6-26). - ▶ White (Kermode) and blue (Glacier) colour phases of the black bear are closed to hunting throughout the Skeena Region.
-Note that these animals are rarely pure in colour, and are usually somewhat dirty.
-Hunters should pass up any very light-coloured black bear. - ▶ Lucy Island (in the vicinity of Langara Island, Queen Charlotte Islands) is a Wildlife Sanctuary and hunting, trapping and the discharge of firearms are prohibited (MU 6-13). - Please avoid shooting collared wildlife.
-See p.
-24. - ▶ Hunters who harvest a black-tailed deer from the Queen Charlotte Islands are requested to submit a 2 cm2 piece of muscle tissue.
-Submit labeled sample wrapped in plastic to the MWLAP office in Queen Charlotte City.
-DNA analysis of black tailed deer is being conducted as part of a research project on introduced species.
+- 2 km of either side of the Muddy Lake/Golden Bear Access Road (MUs 6-22, 6-26). - ▶ White (Kermode) and blue (Glacier) colour phases of the black bear are closed to hunting throughout the Skeena Region.
+Note that these animals are rarely pure in colour and are usually somewhat dirty.
+Hunters should pass up any very light-coloured black bear. - ▶ Lucy Island (in the vicinity of Langara Island, Queen Charlotte Islands) is a Wildlife Sanctuary and hunting, trapping and the discharge of firearms are prohibited (MU 6-13). - Please avoid shooting collared wildlife, See p.
+23.